Article

 5. Vaccinations

-Without question the most important boost of your baby’s immunity is inoculations against dangerous childhood illnesses.
-Follow the government schedule and be a responsible parent.
-Download Parent Sense app and get automated reminders for when your little one is due for their next vaccination.
+Without question, the most important of the 7 ways to boost your baby’s immunity is inoculations against dangerous childhood illnesses.
+Follow the government schedule to ensure your baby’s vaccinations are up-to-date.

 6. Avoid germs